ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Today, a spreadsheet file as a whole can be version controlled, but this granularity is too course.
 More detailed version control can be done manually.
-However, this is error prone, and it is very difficult to keep current (a considerably problem in a collaborative environment).
+However, this is error prone, especially in a collaborative environment.
 One automated approach is a revision history, such as Google Sheets.
 However, this technique fails to record the sequence in which changes were made, by whom, and for what reason.

-The method of serialization used in SciSheets lends itself well to github integration.
+The method of serialization used in SciSheets lends itself well to ``github`` integration.
 Scisheets are serialized as JSON files with separate lines used for data, formulas, and structural relationships between columns, tables, and the scisheet.
-Although the structural relationships have a complex representation, it does seem that SciSheets can be integrated with the line oriented version control of github.
+Although the structural relationships have a complex representation, it does seem that SciSheets can be integrated with the line oriented version control of ``github``.

-We are in the process of designing a user friendly integration of SciSheets with github.
+We are in the process of designing an integration of SciSheets with ``github`` that is natural for Novices and Scripters.
-The scope here includes the following use cases:
+The scope includes the following use cases:

 - **Branching.**
   Users should be able to create branches to explore new calculations and also features in a scisheet.
-Fig. :ref:`fig-branch` shows how a Scisheet can be split into two separate branches.
+Fig. :ref:`fig-branch` shows how a scisheet can be split into two branches.
-  As with branching for software teams, branching with a spreadsheet will allow collaborators to work on their part of the project without worrying about affecting the work of others.
+  As with branching for software teams, branching with a spreadsheet will allow collaborators to work on their part of the project without affecting the work of others.

   .. figure:: spreadsheet_branch.png